wilsonmar/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 <a target="_blank" href="https://www.youtube.com/watch?v=PRMZhuc_6Bw&t=20s">VIDEO: BECOME AN APPLE GENIUS - How to get a Job and work for Apple!</a>

-Apple offers the "Mac OS X - Certified Associate" certification exam on this topic (Mac Integration) on each OSX version.
+Apple offers the "Mac OS X - Certified Associate" certification exam on this topic (Mac Integration) on each macOS version.
 Those who pass get on <a target="_blank" href="https://i7lp.integral7.com/durango/do/pr/prSearch?ownername=apple&channel=apple">Apple's Registry</a>.
 Gone through <a target="_blank" href="https://it-training.apple.com/tutorials/apt-support">14-hour "Learn How to Support Apple Devices"</a> is for the <a target="_blank" href="https://wilsonmar.github.io/apple-mac-osx-versions/">latest versions of iPhone, iPad, and macOS</a>.

 <a target="_blank" href="https://certifications.apple.com/viewer/home">Certifications</a> and <a target="_blank" href="https://certifications.apple.com/viewer/exams">Assessments</a>